 Super Stadium Baseball Game

 Oh em gee… this is so much fun.
-This took our family by storm this year: one person is the batter, the other is the pitcher.
+This is one of those hidden gems that not many folks know about.
+One person is the batter, the other is the pitcher.
 One launches little marbles and the other actually swings the bat.
 I wish I could better explain this game.
 I didn’t believe in it until we got it… now I’ll shout it from the mountains how fun this toy is.

 Razor Trike